 Most respondents had multiple needs and issues.
-Many of them had benefits issues; Perm, Mark and Linda had housing problems; Zariya had a child care issue because her five-year-old daughter was not allowed in the hospital.
-This range of issues demonstrates the variety of needs among people affected by cancer.
+Many of them had benefits issues, three participants had housing problems, and one had a child care issue because her five-year-old daughter was not allowed in the hospital.
+These range of issues demonstrate the variety of needs among people affected by cancer.
 Integrated services are required to provide 'one-stop' access to support.